-- Could be misinterpreted.

-- Could appear compromising to others.
+- Could be misinterpreted. - Could appear compromising to others.

-- They realise, upon reflection, falls below the standards set out in the Staff Code of Conduct or violates the Inappropriate Relationships with Pupils Policy.
+• They realise, upon reflection, falls below the expected professional standards set out in the Staff Code of Conduct or violates the Professional Boundaries with Pupils Policy.

-The school will ensure that an environment is maintained that encourages staff members to self-report if they feel as though they have acted inappropriately or in a way that could be construed as inappropriate upon reflection.
+The school will ensure that an environment is maintained that encourages staff members to selfreport if they feel as though they have acted inappropriately or in a way that could be construed as inappropriate upon reflection.
 The headteacher and DSL will, to the best of their abilities, maintain a culture of approachability for staff members, and will be understanding and sensitive towards those who self-report.